Sweet Dog

 See the vet without delay

-• Repeated vomiting, refusing to eat
+• Repeated vomiting, he refuses to eat

-• No stool since the day before
+• No stool since yesterday

 Emergency

-• Projectile vomiting, a swollen and hard belly
+• Projectile vomiting, belly swollen and hard

 • He has swallowed a sharp object or a large volume